sgovind5/Post-Graduate-Program-AI-ML-Projects/README.md

 Welcome to my portfolio.
 This repository documents a comprehensive technical journey across the machine learning lifecycle spanning foundational data analytics, deep learning, enterprise RAG frameworks, and production-grade model deployment.

-The core focus across these projects is turning raw data and predictive models into scalable, functional software that solves real-world business problems.
+The core focus across these projects is analyzing complex raw data, building predictive models, and translating those technical insights into actionable business decisions and model deployment.

 ---